Genoa (sail): Handling issues

 Maximizing the sail area can cause more difficult handling.
 It may be harder to tack a genoa than a jib, since the overlapping area can become fouled among the shrouds and/or mast unless carefully tended during the tack.
 Genoas are very popular in some racing classes, since they count only the foretriangle area when calculating foresail size; a genoa allows a significant increase in actual sail area within the calculated sail area.
 In boats where sail restrictions do not apply, genoas of 180% overlap can be found, although those over 150% are rare because the additional area is shadowed by the mainsail when close hauled and generates diminishing returns in terms of power per actual sail area.

 The gennaker

-The gennaker has been around for several decades now, and as the name suggests, it is a hybrid between a genoa and a symmetrical spinnaker.
+The gennaker is a hybrid between a genoa and a symmetrical spinnaker.
 A brand name of North Sails, the gennaker started as a cruising sail based on the Code 0 spinnakers used on racing boats.
 Gennakers and similar code 0 variants offered by other makers are even larger than genoas (200% overlaps are not uncommon), and they have a much greater camber for generating larger amounts of lift when reaching.
 Flat-cut gennakers can be effective for angles as low as 60–70 degrees.
 Spinnakers perform much better when running because the main sail blocks the wind of gennaker above 135–150 degrees.